For some reason cremation has long been

 charge.

 "How long does cremation take?"
-About an hour, depending on the size of the pet.
+Anywhere between 30 minutes to 3 hours, depending on the size of the pet.

 "What is the difference between Private and Communal Cremations?"

 are returned to the pet owner.
-During communal cremation your pet is cremated
+A communal cremation is when your pet is cremated

-and together with other pets and a portion of the remains are returned to a
+with other pets and the cremated remains are scattered appropriately.

 "How much do cremated remains of a pet weigh?"
-From 6 ounces to two pounds.
+From a few ounces to a few pounds, depending on the size of the pet.

 "What are cremated remains?"
 Only calcified bone fragments remain after cremation.